 |25 January 2018||1 February 2018||$235||8 months|

 |25 June 2018||1 July 2018||$155||3 months|

 * If you require cover to be arranged out of round, a surcharge of $30.00 applies.

 Members who wish to cancel their policy can do so, however refunds are not available.
 Please be sure that this is the policy that you are wanting to take out when you put in your application.
 You must maintain an accredited membership to use your insurance so cancelling your membership will invalidate your insurance should you wish to continue to use this.

-This policy extends to include the activities of the Accredited Member when teaching or training students.
-Where a Member is conducting workshop activities to pass on skills and supplement their income under their own name, there is a limit of twelve workshops per annum, with a maximum of 20 persons per class.
-Where a Member is engaged in a residency by a school or engaged by local authorities or other organisations where they are working on community projects or training a group/s in arts or crafts, the limits do not apply.
+This policy extends to include the activities of the Accredited Member when teaching or training adults.
+Members are now able to teach unlimited workshops to adult students.
+Where a Member is conducting workshop activities that involve children there is a limit of 12 workshops per year with 20 people per class.
+Where a Member is engaged as an artist in residence by a school or engaged by local authorities or other organisations where they are working on community projects or training a group/s in arts or crafts, the workshop limits do not apply.

 Joining as an accredited member gives you access to the Flying Arts Artist General Liability Insurance and Personal Accident Cover.
 To apply for writers’ cover you will be required to upload the following supporting documents: